-- inform parents of our policy on healthy eating and our 'Nut Free Policy'; - inform parents of whether we have facilities to microwave cooked food brought from home; - encourage parents to provide sandwiches with a healthy filling, fruit, and milk based deserts such as yoghurt or crème fraiche where we can only provide cold food from home.
+- inform parents of our policy on healthy eating and our 'Nut Free Policy'; - inform parents we do not re heat foods from home. - encourage parents to provide sandwiches with a healthy filling, fruit, and milk based deserts such as yoghurt or crème fraiche where we can only provide cold food from home.
 We discourage sweet drinks and request parents provide children with a fresh clean water bottle; - Inform parents when providing grapes, to cut in half lengthways to reduce choking hazard - discourage packed lunch contents that consist largely of crisps, processed foods, sweet drinks and sweet products such as cakes or biscuits.
-We reserve the right to return this food to the parent as a last resort; - ensure staff sit with children to eat their lunch so that the mealtime is a social occasion. - As a 'Nut Free Zone' we deter parents from including nut based items into their children's lunch boxes to avoid possible cross contamination.
+We reserve the right to return this food to the parent as a last resort; - ensure staff sit with children to eat their lunch so that the mealtime is a social occasion.
+Also complying with the new guidance 'Early Years Foundation stage nutrition guidance May 2025. - As a 'Nut Free Zone' we deter parents from including nut based items into their children's lunch boxes to avoid possible cross contamination.